 The issue of the collective management of the routing system as a single entity could be seen as an instance of a "tragedy of the commons," (http://en.wikipedia.org/wiki/Tragedy_of_the_commons) where the self-interest of one actor in attempting to minimise its transit service costs becomes an incremental cost in the total routing load that is borne by other actors.
 To quote the Wikipedia article on this topic "In absence of enlightened self-interest, some form of authority or federation is needed to solve the collective action problem."
-This appears to be the case in the behaviour of the routing system, where there is an extensive reliance on enlightened self-interest to be conservative in one's own announcements, and the actions of a small subset of actors are prominent because they fall well outside of the conventional conservative "norm" of inter-domain routing practices.
+This appears to be the case in the behaviour of the routing system, where there is an extensive reliance on enlightened self-interest to be conservative in one's own announcements.

-The next collection of plots (Figures 3 through 12) show some of the vital statistics for IPv4 in BGP since the start of 2012 to the end of 2019.
+The next collection of plots (Figures 3 through 12) show some of the vital statistics for IPv4 in BGP since the start of 2012 to the end of 2020.